mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/receive-new-messages/kotlin.md

 }
 ```

-Now each time a new message is received `onTextEvent(textEvent: NexmoTextEvent)` listener is called, the new message will be passed to `updateConversation(textEvent: NexmoTextEvent)` method and dispatched to the view via `conversationMessages` `LiveData` (same `LiveData` used to dispatch all the messages after loading conversation events).
+Now each time a new message is received `onTextEvent(textEvent: NexmoTextEvent)` listener is called, the new message will be passed to `updateConversation` method and dispatched to the view via `conversationEvents` `LiveData` (same `LiveData` used to dispatch all the messages after loading conversation events).

 The last thing to do is to make sure that all listeners are removed when `ChatViewModel` is destroyed, for example, when the user navigates back.
 Fill the body of the `onCleared()` method in the `ChatViewModel` class.